 I was in the commercial real estate development business since 1982.
 In 2007, a good friend asked me if I would join the board of an aging non-profit “nursery” Christian childcare ministry that was affiliated with our church.
 It was located in a historically high-risk neighborhood in Charlotte.
 This childcare facility was challenged by its out-of-date building and dwindling enrollment.
 But was in the way of progress which presented the board with the possibility of swapping its land for a new facility.
-As the economy began to rapidly decline over the next two years, I decided to shelve my real estate development business, and, in ways, I could not have imagined, immerse myself as a board member in the process of learning about high-quality Christian childcare and STEM education.
+As the economy began to rapidly decline over the next two years, I decided to shelve my real estate development business, and, in ways, I could not have imagined, immerse myself as a board member in the process of learning about high-quality Christian childcare and STEAM education.
 Little did I know that this was the beginning of a journey that had to be divinely inspired.

 It was no coincidence that I crossed paths with numerous child care professionals during this due diligence process.
 One, in particular, exposed me to research that reiterated the importance of children’s learning environment in the “first years” and the impact it has on their success in primary school.
-The research seemed to shout about a huge and untapped demand for this type of project-based early STEM education in the Charlotte community.
+The research seemed to shout about a huge and untapped demand for this type of project-based early STEAM education in the Charlotte community.
 This motivated me to start looking for a location for such a school in the summer of 2009.
 After exploring many options in Charlotte nothing I looked at was conducive to what would become Providence Preparatory School.
 I was disappointed but I didn’t give up.